 Residencies are typically short-term (one day to two weeks) with an itinerary that matches the talents and interests of the particular mentor.
 Activities might include class visits, workshops, themed lunches, readings, teaching discussions, meeting with student organizations, one-on-one sessions, community activities, or other ways the mentor might share their knowledge with the next generation.
-Mentors-in-Residence are by invitation of the Dean and hosted by one or more of the departments in Ifill College.
+Mentors-in-Residence are hosted by one or more of the departments in Ifill College.

 List of Mentors-in-Residence

 |Elizabeth Acevedo||2/11/19 - 2/13/19||Children's Literature and Africana Studies|